 Each fall the Center for Chinese Legal Studies in conjunction with the Society for Chinese Law and Career Services organizes a program to help first-year students begin the process of finding internships.
-The center also maintains an internship database to help students find desired placement.
+The center also maintains an internship database to help students find their desired placement.

 In addition, the Oldham Fellowship, named for John Rochester Oldham ’83 and administered by the Center for Chinese Legal Studies, funds students to do public interest work, government work, and/or research in greater China.